AnzaGitHub/AnzaGitHub/README.md

 # About Me
-### Data Science enthusiast.
-In awe of the insights uncovered by Rows AND Rows OR Columns AND Columns and viceversa.
-And ofcourse, predicting what's next using AI.
+### In awe of the insights uncovered by Rows AND Rows OR Columns AND Columns and viceversa.
+And of course, predictions using AI.
 # Connect with Me
 ### Mail ID: ummeranza@gmail.com
 <!DOCTYPE html>